 - 1. Lift the wheel up between the fork legs. - 2.
 Insert the wheel axle. - 3.
 Lower the front wheel so that it is on the ground. - 4.
-Install the brake calipers by installing the bolts.
+Install the brake calipers by installing the bolts, and then tightening them to the specified torque.